2024 Report

 The Community Development Program highlighted the community’s interest in sustainable practices, with participants showing enthusiasm for initiatives like eco-tourism and processed food products.
 However, some resistance was observed due to economic dependencies on unsustainable practices and logistical challenges in implementing new methods.

-destruction and hunting.
+The Local Perspective Surveys revealed declining populations of key primate species due to habitat destruction and hunting.
 While some community members expressed support for conservation efforts, traditional practices and economic needs posed challenges to broader acceptance of these initiatives.

 Our program applied several methods, evaluating the impact of conservation education through surveys and discussions, increasing community participation in conservation, and assessing the adoption of sustainable practices such as eco-friendly farming and responsible tourism.
 It also improved local knowledge of primate species and biodiversity, reduced wildlife hunting, and enhanced multi-stakeholder collaboration for conservation and sustainable development.